Sky King

 The series had strong Western elements.
-King usually captured criminals and spies and found lost hikers, though he did so with the use of his airplane, the Songbird.
+Cattle rancher King usually captured criminals and spies and found lost hikers, though he did so with the use of his airplane, the Songbird.
 Two twin-engine Cessna airplanes were used by King during the course of the TV series.
-The first was a Cessna T-50 and in later episodes a Cessna 310B was used till the series's end.
+The first was a Cessna T-50 and in later episodes a Cessna 310B was used until the end of the series.
 The 310's make and model type number was prominently displayed during the closing titles.

 King and his niece Penny lived on the Flying Crown Ranch, near the fictitious town of Grover, Arizona.
 Penny's brother Clipper also appeared during the first season.
 Penny and Clipper were also pilots, although they were inexperienced and looked to their uncle for guidance.
-Penny was an accomplished air racer, rated as a multiengine pilot, whom Sky trusted to fly the Songbird.
+Later, Penny became an accomplished air racer, rated as a multiengine pilot, whom Sky trusted to fly the Songbird.

 Radio synopsis

 The radio show began in 1946 and was based on a story by Roy Winsor, the brainchild of Robert Morris Burtt and Wilfred Gibbs Moore, who also created Captain Midnight.
 Several actors played the part of Sky, including Earl Nightingale, John Reed King, and Roy Engel.
 Jack Bivans played Clipper, and Beryl Vaughan portrayed Penny.

 Radio premiums were offered to listeners, as was the case with many radio shows of the day.
 For example, the Sky King Secret Signalscope was used on November 2, 1947, in the Mountain Detour episode.
 Listeners were advised to get their own for only 15 cents and the inner seal from a jar of Peter Pan Peanut Butter, which was produced by the sponsor, Derby Foods.
 The Signalscope included a glow-in-the-dark signaling device, whistle, magnifying glass, and Sky King's private code.
 With the Signalscope, one could also see around corners and trees.
 The premiums were innovative, such as the Sky King Spy-Detecto Writer, which had a decoder (cipher disk), magnifying glass, measuring scale, and printing mechanism in a single package slightly over two inches long.
 Other notable premiums were the Magni-Glo Writing Ring, which had a luminous element, a secret compartment, a magnifier, and a ballpoint pen, all in the crown piece of a "fits any finger" ring.

 The radio show continued until 1954, broadcasting simultaneously with the first portion of the television version.